FOR AGES 3 YEARS TO 18 YEARS

 We do not think taking them away from their natural environments and keeping them as pets would be a good idea.

 The trend of filtering the Barton Springs pool always included the addition of bleach to clean the water from harmful organisms.
 However, the presence of these salamanders prevented this tradition.
-Hence, Austin, Texas applied and received a 15-year permit for the incidental taking of this species during the cleaning process of these pools.
+Hence, Austin, Texas applied for and received a 15-year permit for the incidental taking of this species during the cleaning process of these pools.

 Back in the 18th century, Zilker Park, where the Barton Springs salamanders are located, was dominated by horses.

-Climate change has caused a huge decline in the population of almost every species.
-The Barton Springs salamander has unfortunately become a victim of this effect as well.
-Some factors which have caused changes include the increase in UV radiations, unwanted pathogen outbreaks as well as variations in the precipitation pattern.
 Other causes of this species being endangered include pollution, habitat destruction, and changes in the pH of the water, thus affecting the quality of water.
 Such environmental changes have also affected the Dissolved Oxygen (DO) concentration of these water bodies.

 Risks of the sewer lines breaking open and even chemical or oil spills might lead to a decline in the Barton Spring salamanders’ population.
 Increased wastage of water has also led to a decrease in the availability of groundwater.